 What’s so special about Western Illinois athletics team nicknames?
-Men’s and women's intercollegiate athletics teams are The Fighting Leathernecks; and Western Illinois is the only public school in the U.S. that has permission through the Department of the Navy to use the United States Marine Corps official seal, mascot (the bulldog) and nickname, The Fighting Leathernecks.
+Men’s and women's intercollegiate athletics teams are The Fighting Leathernecks; and Western Illinois is the only public school in the U.S. with permission to use the nickname The Fighting Leathernecks.

 Western may be the only school to have a fight song (We Are Marching On), an alma mater (Western Loyalty) and a third song known perhaps as well as We Are Marching On – the Marching Band’s crowd-pleasing rendition of – Georgia on My Mind.
 (Lyrics and MP3 files of the songs are available on the Alumni website.)

 Western's annual Founders' Day celebration was established by Donald S. Spencer in his inaugural presidential year (1994) to honor the beginnings of the University that evolved from the Western Illinois State Normal School (WISNS) with 229 students when it opened its doors Sept.
 23, 1902 to today's university which offers a comprehensive curriculum in the arts, the sciences and numerous professions to more than 13,000 students.
 In 2002 President Al Goldfarb incorporated a State of the University address into the Founders’ Day celebration with his inaugural speech.

 At Western’s April 24, 2000 Centennial Celebration closing ceremony, Board of Trustee Chair Lorraine Epperson read a proclamation declaring April 24 as Purple and Gold Day; a day to wear with pride our school colors and to establish a new tradition that builds on the history of WIU and the pride that is felt by the alumni, faculty and students.